-A study from the University of Vermont looked at treating people who are in-patients in psychiatric facilities with physical exercise.
-They found that, even though the patients had different forms of mental health problems and mood disorders, exercise alleviated symptoms and, in some cases, reduced time in facilities and reliance on medication.
+A study from the University of Vermont looked at treating in-patients in psychiatric facilities with physical exercise.
+They found that, even though the patients had different forms of mental health concerns and mood disorders, exercise alleviated symptoms and, in some cases, reduced time in facilities and reliance on medication.

 That’s big news.
 It means that natural, physical activity can be effectively used as a first-line treatment for folks with anger, anxiety, and depression issues.
 Of course, that’s great news for people in mental health facilities, but this news can directly be used by anyone who wants a regular, natural boost, and improved mental health.

 There is the obvious benefit of being physically healthy.
 You can avoid certain illnesses, which could cause you to experience depression, frustration, and anxiety.
 Moving beyond that, there are different ways that mental health gets a boost from physical activity.